BACKGROUND

 a mistake.

-In 1958 the first roller tip
+In 1958, the first

-History Of MID-LIFT.)
+of design that wasted rocker arm motion.
 It has been duplicated by every popular

 rocker arm manufacturer ever since.
 It doesn't matter how big the name,